 The computer lab(s) on campus may be used by students during scheduled open hours or as assigned by an instructor.
-Printer paper will not be provided by SPC EMS department for students to print materials but students may seek assistance from faculty to request lab paper from the college if needed.
-Lack of computer lab paper is not an excuse for not having homework assignments, skills lab sheets, or any other required documents.
+Lack of computer lab paper is not an excuse for not having homework assignments or any other required documents.
 Students should come prepared for class.